rbpollock/labboNetwork/docs/interfaces/imetacolony.md

 ### ▸ `setPayoutWhitelist(address _token, bool _status)`

-Set a token's status in the payout whitelist on the Colony Network
+Set a token's status in the payout whitelist on the Labbo Network

 **Parameters**